 Go to Derived Symbols

-- Press Alt+End, choose in the main menu, or click the symbol holding Ctrl+Alt keys.
+Press Control+Alt+B, choose Ctrl+Alt keys.in the main menu, or click the symbol holding

-- If the symbol has only one derived symbol, JetBrains Rider navigates to it directly.
+If the symbol has only one derived symbol, JetBrains Rider will navigate to it directly.

-- If there are several derived symbols, they will be shown in a drop-down list.
-The drop-down list may contain items in both bold and regular font.
+If the symbol has several derived symbols, they will be listed in a drop-down.
+The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.

 You can do one of the following:

-When a type or a member has inheritors in the current solution, you can see it by the presence of a special icon (for example, ) that appears to the left of the declaration.
-Hover the mouse over this icon to see the inheritor or click the icon to expand the list of derived symbols and navigate.
+When a type or a member has inheritors in the current solution, JetBrains Rider adds a special icon (for example, ) to the left of the declaration.
+You can click the icon to expand the list of derived symbols and navigate.